-*This blog is for members of Marriage365.
+*This article was written specifically for new Marriage365 Members.
 If you’re not a member, join for $4.99 and you’ll have an entire month to explore all of our content!

 Congratulations on officially becoming a Marriage365 member and for deciding to become emotionally healthy and more self-aware!
 We wanted to give you some helpful tips and steps to take that will allow you to make the most of your membership.

 Here are some common questions we get from members like you…

 What should I do first?

 When you sign up, you’re prompted to take our marriage checkup consisting of 30 questions about your relationship.
 Your results will help suggest certain courses and categories that you should focus on first and also highlight the areas you’re doing well in.
 We encourage you to take the checkup every quarter to see which areas in your marriage you have improved in and what to watch next.